 Why aren't other people trading the surge?

 Nate: Well, quite frankly, Wall Street and the media doesn’t have a reason to teach everyday people how to use options the right way...
 Think about it...
 Advisors make money by helping people get their 7%-10% each year...
-Do you think they want their potential clients trading a strategy that can double or quadruple thawhat an advisor can offer themt?
+Do you think they want their potential clients replacing them by trading a strategy that can double or quadruple what an advisor can offer them?
 Bill: You make a good point...
 And I would imagine the media probably doesn’t want people to tune out of the earnings predictions made by their analysts and expert panels...

 Nate: That’s exactly right...
-But remember, this market phenomenon has been studied by the likes of...
+But remember, the Earnings Profit Surge phenomenon has been studied by the likes of...
 Harvard...
 Duke...
 The Federal Reserve...
 The Securities and Exchange Commission...
 And many other prestigious institutions...